virteal/l8/README.md

     -- scoping (value of "this" related)
     .begin              -- create a new task
-    .end                -- start that new task and return parent task .Task( function )   -- return the .begin/.end guarded version of a function
+    .end                -- start that new task
+    .Task( function )   -- the .begin/.end guarded version of a function

   All these methods, if invoked against the global L8 object, will usually get forwarded to the "current task", the task that is currently executing.
 That task is often the returned value of such methods, when it makes sense.

     -- for promise producers
-    .promise()          -- create a new promise, Promise/A compliant .resolve( results ) -- fullfill promise
+  .promise( [val,err] ) -- create a new promise
-    .reject( reason )   -- fail promise
-    .progress( infos )  -- signal progress
+    .resolve(  result ) -- fullfill promise, with a value .reject(   reason ) -- fail promise, with the error's reason .progress( infos )  -- signal progress

     -- for promise consumers
     .then( ok, ko, ev ) -- register callbacks, return new chained promise .node( callback )   -- register Nodejs style callback, ie cb( err, result )

+  To synchronize the access to resources, L8 provide a few well known basic
+  solutions:

+  .semaphore( [n] )     -- create a new semaphore, also a promise provider .mutex( [entered] )   -- create a new mutex, also a ...
+  .lock( [nentered] )   -- create new lock (reentrant mutex), ...
+  .queue( [bound] )     -- create a new message queue, ...
+  .signal( [on/off] )   -- create a new signal, ...
+  .selector(promises)   -- create a new selector, fires when any promise does .aggregator(promises) -- create a new aggregator, fires when all promises did

+  These objects provide:

+    .wait()             -- pause current task until resource is acquired .promise            -- provide a promise fullfilled when rsrc is acquired .signal( [result] ) -- release resource
+    .task               -- resource owner task, when applicable (mutex & lock) .cancel()           -- cancel paused tasks and reject pending promises

+  Message queues are useful to synchronize a consumer and a producer:

+    .out                -- a "can get()" promise, alias for .promise .in                 -- a "can put()" promise
+    .get()              -- pause current task until queue is not empty, get msg .put( [msg] )       -- pause current task until queue is not full, put msg .capacity           -- total capacity (bound)
+    .length             -- used capacity
+    .full               -- when capacity is totally used .empty              -- when length is 0

+  Signals are usefull to send a signal to multiple tasks when some condition is
+  met:

+    .promise            -- a promise fullfilled when signal is next signaled .wait()             -- pause current task until signal is signaled .signal( [msg])     -- resume all paused tasks & pending promises

 ```

-TBD: semaphores, mutexes, locks, message queues, signals, etc...

 Simple example, explained
 =========================